vexx-sm/TF2-Team-Radar/README.md

 ## Installation

-1. Download the plugin from the [Releases](https://github.com/vexx-sm/tf2-team-radar/releases) page.
+1. Download the latest plugin release from the [Releases](https://github.com/vexx-sm/tf2-team-radar/releases) page.
 2. Place `team_radar.smx` in your plugins `addons/sourcemod/plugins` folder.
 3. Reload the plugin or restart your server.